 Such sights, under the gracious influences of the Spirit, lead to the experiences of conviction, contrition, and conversion described in the preceding chapters.
 The quickened soul not only now discovers the true nature of sin, but feels the guilt and burden of it, and unfeignedly sorrows for and hates it.
 He is brought to realize the worthlessness of all self-help and creature performances.
 He is enabled to take in, little by little, a knowledge of Christ from the Word, by which means he is led to an acquaintance with Him, and his will is brought to a full surrender to Him.
-Thus there is an efficacy accompanying the Spirit's teaching which is not found in any man's teaching: illuminating the understanding, searching the will.
+Thus there is an efficacy accompanying the Spirit's teaching which is not found in any man's teaching: illuminating the understanding, searching the conscience, engaging the affections, drawing the heart unto it, sanctifying the will.